api-platform/docs/laravel/index.md

 ## Authorization

-To protect an operation and ensure that only authorized users can access them, start by creating a Laravel [policiy](https://laravel.com/docs/authorization#creating-policies):
+To protect an operation and ensure that only authorized users can access it, start by creating a Laravel [policiy](https://laravel.com/docs/authorization#creating-policies):

 ```console
 php artisan make:policy BookPolicy --model=Book